On a hot day in August, I spent the day on the subway, trying to go through the MTA system in alphabet. Our progress so far is recounted here

 The Z only runs from 4:45 to 5:45.
 It's not even 3:00 PM.
 So, rather than sit around for nearly two hours, I decide to do so bonus inkspotting, and I headed to the 1 station at Rector Street.
 Headed uptown.
 Better than sitting around and waiting for a Z!

 I don't see going through all the numbers (1, 2, 3, 4, 5, 6, 7), but I'm in bonus territory here.

 All that leads me to Fernanda, who was visiting from Mexico.
 I met her on the uptown 1 train and she kindly shared this lovely tattoo on her thigh:

 Fernanda credited this cool elephant tattoo to Lupe Trujillo, from Capitán Tatuajes

-Thanks to Samuel for sharing his cool tattoo with us here on Tattoosday!
+Thanks to Fernanda for sharing her cool tattoo with us here on Tattoosday!